 It’s that simple.

-If you want to change your resume on LinkedIn later, just follow the procedure above.
+If you want to update your resume on LinkedIn later, just follow the procedure above.

 Pro Tip: Protect your privacy when uploading your resume to your LinkedIn profile and remove all sensitive data from the file (e.g., your address and telephone number).